An elementary proof of Bridy's theorem: The vector space of possible states

 Christol's theorem implies that an algebraic sequence of elements in $\field$ is $q$-automatic.
 In this section, we establish a correspondence between states of an automaton generating such a sequence and polynomials in a finite-dimensional $\field$-vector space.
 We do this by converting states in the automaton first to sequences, then to power series, and finally to polynomials.
 This correspondence provides the foundation for the rest of the article, and we use it to give a preliminary upper bound on the number of states in Corollary~\ref{kernel preliminary upper bound}.

 We assume the reader is familiar with deterministic finite automata with output.
 See~\cite{Allouche--Shallit} for a comprehensive treatment and \cite{Rowland} for a short introduction.
-An automaton with input alphabet $\{0, 1, \dots, q - 1\}$ generates the $q$-automatic sequence $a(n)_{n \geq 0}$, where $a(n)$ is the output of the automaton when fed the standard base-$q$ representation of $n$, starting with the least significant digit.
+An automaton with input alphabet $\{0, 1, \dots, q - 1\}$ generates the $q$-automatic sequence $a(n)_{n \geq 0}$, where $a(n)$ is the output of the automaton when fed the standard base-$q$ representation of $n$, starting with the least significant digit, i.e.\ when the digits are fed from right to left.
 In general, automata are sensitive to leading $0$s; that is, the output changes when fed a nonstandard representation of $n$.
 One can always produce an automaton without this drawback~\cite[Theorem~5.2.3]{Allouche--Shallit}, although the number of states may increase.

 \begin{example} The two automata

 generate the same $2$-automatic sequence $1, 1, 1, 0, 1, 1, 0, 0, 1, 1, 1, 1, 0, 0, 0, 0, \dots$.
 The behavior of the first automaton is affected by leading $0$s; for example, feeding $11$ into this automaton produces the output $0$, whereas the input $011$ produces the output $1$.
 The behavior of the second automaton is not affected by leading $0$s, and in fact this is the smallest automaton with this property for this sequence. \end{example}